tristanwasley/RNA2Design/README.md

 Background:

-    This project stems from the current inablity to simply read DNA sequences and be able to understand what they do.
+    This project stems from the current inability to simply read DNA sequences and be able to understand what they do.
 There is a similar problem with correlating structure to sequence.
 The idea is to create a platform with-in which Bioengineers can design biologically-sound RNA secondary structures, knowing only what shape or functionality they need.